Breach of confidence

-The tort of breach of confidence is, in United Kingdom law and the United States law, a common-law tort that protects private information conveyed in confidence.
+The tort of breach of confidence is, in United Kingdom law and United States law, a common-law tort that protects private information conveyed in confidence.
 A claim for breach of confidence typically requires the information to be of a confidential nature, which was communicated in confidence and was disclosed to the detriment of the claimant.

 Establishing a breach of confidentiality depends on proving the existence and breach of a duty of confidentiality.
 Courts in the United States look at the nature of the relationship between the parties.
 Most commonly, breach of confidentiality applies to the patient-physician relationship, but it can also apply to relationships involving banks, hospitals, insurance companies, and many others.

 There was no clear tort of breach of confidence in other common-law jurisdictions such as the United Kingdom or Australia; however, there is an equitable doctrine of breach of confidence.
 In the Law Lords clarified that Economic torts in English law do exist.